TrademarkTrademark

 2. A documented state migration path.
 State is the one thing you cannot recreate.
 The platform needs tooling to pull state from HCP Terraform and import it per workspace, at whatever scale you're running.

 4. Policy enforcement on every tier.
 If policy-as-code is gated behind an enterprise tier, your governance posture depends on your budget.
-Prefer OPA (an open standard, written in Rego) over proprietary policy languages — your policies stay portable.
+Prefer OPA (an open standard, written in Rego) over proprietary policy languages, so your policies stay portable.

 5. OpenTofu support.
 Even if you're on Terraform today, OpenTofu support is your hedge against future licensing changes.
 It costs nothing to have the option.

-6. RBAC and SSO without upsells — and an honest price on the compliance tier.
-Custom roles and SAML are table stakes on day one and shouldn't force a tier jump.
-For a SOC 2 or ISO 27001 audit you'll also want exportable audit logs and SCIM provisioning — on most platforms, Scalr included, those sit on an enterprise plan, so put that tier in your cost model up front instead of discovering it at renewal.
+6. RBAC and SSO without upsells, and a clear price on the compliance tier.
+Custom roles and SAML belong on day one and shouldn't force a tier jump.
+For a SOC 2 or ISO 27001 audit you'll also want exportable audit logs and SCIM provisioning.
+On most platforms, Scalr included, those sit on an enterprise plan, so put that tier in your cost model up front instead of discovering it at renewal.

 7. Evidence of migration timelines.
 Ask vendors for references with workspace counts and dates.
 "Most teams migrate in under a week" should be backed by named customers, not aspiration.